 SaberCopy logs all activity regarding every player connected.
-The log persists as long as the player remains connected to the computer.
-To view the log, click on the drop list menu button (v) at the very end of the player's line.
-It is also possible to write a permanent log file to each player.
-See here for details on how to do that or here to see a sample player log.
+The log persists if the player remains connected to the computer.
+To view the log, click on the drop list menu button ( ▼ ) at the very end of the player's line.
+It is also possible to write the log to each player.
+See here for details.